 Step 8: Ask for feedback.
 Provide an open, publicized mechanism for feedback on your standards selections and related processes.
 The more buy-in and participation you get the better.
 At least people will be talking about the process, even if the standards themselves are in dispute.

 Step 9: Enforce standards consistently.
-Standards will be meaningless if your end-users know that the route to unquestioned non-standards approval runs right "over your head".
-If standards are have the desired effect, you must have sufficient management support to enforce related policies and procedures.
+Standards will be meaningless if your end-users know that they can be easily ignored (or bypassed).
+If standards are to deliver expected benefits, you must have sufficient management support to enforce related policies and procedures.
 This level of management support will be easier to come by if you maintain open communications with your end-users, and if you are prepared to justify standards decisions with "facts and figures".

-Step 10: Backup standards with procedures.
+Step 10: Integrate standards guidelines and purchasing procedures.
 Standards will be easier to control and maintain when they are supported by relevant purchasing procedures.
-If IT is responsible for technology acquisition, standards can be more readily enforced.
-However, depending upon organizational needs and considerations, it is not always feasible for IT to carry the burden of order processing.
+If the IT department is responsible for technology acquisition, standards can be more readily enforced.
+However, depending upon organizational needs and considerations, it is not always feasible for the IT organization to carry the burden of order processing.
 In these cases, you might ask your purchasing department to forward non-standard purchase requests to IT for review.
-Make sure that any purchase requisition forms ask end-users to specify whether the products being requested are "standard" or "non-standard".